pujols/OSU_CSE_5524_2025SP/HW_1_programming_set/HW_1_programming/Readme.md

 * Given the input image `I` and the edge map  `Map_edge`, you are asked to complete the function `def find_edge_type(args, I, Map_background, Map_edge, Map_surface)`, which generates the maps for horizontal, vertical, and contact edges.

 * Please go to the function and carefully read the input, output, and instructions.
-You can assume that the actual inputs will follow the input format, and your goal is to generate the three output numpy arrays `Map_horizontal_edge`, `Map_vertical_edge`, and `Map_contact_edge`: a value of 1 means a pixel location belongs to the corresponding type of edges.
+You can assume that the actual inputs will follow the input format, and your goal is to generate the three output numpy arrays `Map_horizontal_edge`, `Map_vertical_edge`, and `Map_contact_edge`: a value of 1 means a pixel belongs to the corresponding type of edges.
 Please make sure that your results follow the required numpy array shapes.

 * You may search **`#### Your job 2`** and **`#### Your job 3`** to locate where to amend your implementation.
 You will see some instructions there.
 You are free to create more space in between.